jswymer/mydoctest/articles/finance-how-specify-posting-periods.md

 1. In the top right corner, choose the **Search for Page or Report** icon, enter **General Ledger Setup**, and then choose the related link.
 2. In the **General Ledger Setup** window, define the period by entering dates in the **Allow Posting From** and **Allow Posting To** fields.

 **Note**: These posting periods apply to the company and to all users.
-To allow for exceptions, you can define different posting periods for specific users in the **User Setup** page.
-These posting periods overrule those specified in **General Ledger Setup**.
+To allow for exceptions, you can define different posting periods for specific users in the **User Setup** window.
+These posting periods overrule those specified in the **General Ledger Setup** window.

 ## See Also
 [Finance](finance.md)